What Should You Expect from a Bookkeeper?

 Keeping up to date with your bookkeeping is part of your compliance requirements for the Australian Taxation Office.
 The information you receive from your bookkeeping data entry also helps you understand how your business is performing and what you might need to change.

-A simple example of this would be the placing of the costs for “petrol” into the “Motor Vehicle Expenses” category in your accounting software (in MYOB these expense categories start with the number 6).
+A simple example of this would be the placing of the costs for “petrol” into the “Motor Vehicle Expenses” category in your accounting software (MYOB, Xero & QuickBooks Online are the popular accounting software choice ).
+Learn more about Accounting Software.

 What Attributes Should My Bookkeeper Have?